applicaster/developer.applicaster.com/content/feed-public-api/V3_api.md

 # Stars Public API v3 (Feed & Crossmates)

 This document describes the Stars Public API and it is used to read events form both the Feed & Crossmates Applicaster products.
+Before implementing this API in your app please make sure you contact the code owner in order to know that it matches your needs.

 # Terminology